Indoor air quality monitoring is the perfect tonic to sooth staff safety concerns.

 Impact on health and wellbeing

 Consider the findings of a recent global survey conducted by Honeywell.
-Titled ‘Workplace Air Quality: A Global Concern Emerges’, the report provides comparisons across markets and facility types, including office buildings, hospitals, airports, schools and hotels.
+The report, titled ‘Workplace Air Quality: A Global Concern Emerges’, compares air quality across various markets and facility types.
+These include office buildings, hospitals, airports, schools, and hotels.

 “An overwhelming majority (89%) of those surveyed agree that the quality of air they breathe has a direct impact on their health and well-being.
 Nearly all (98%) believe safe IAQ provides at least one health benefit: better overall physical health (62%); fewer allergies, less sneezing and coughing (60%); less exposure to airborne contaminants (57%); better overall mental health (53%); and improved productivity and problem-solving (43%).